-1. To operate the Power Supply in series, connect the RS-485 connectors on the rear panel as Figure 3-34 shows.
-If it is APG control, the PIN3, 4, 7, 9 & 20 of the green signal connector on the rear panel have to connect to the green connector of next device as Figure 3-34 shows.
+1. To operate the Power Supply in series, connect the RS-485 connectors on the rear panel as Figure 3-32 shows.
+If it is APG control, the PIN2, 3, 4, 7, 9 & 20 of the green signal connector on the rear panel have to connect to the green connector of next device as Figure 3-32 shows.

-2. To operate the Power Supply in parallel, besides connecting the RS-485 connectors on the rear panel the CURRENT SHARING connector has to be connected as well as Figure 3-35 shows.
-If it is APG control, the PIN3, 4, 7, 9 & 20 of the green signal connector on the rear panel have to connect to the green connector of next device as Figure 3-36 shows.
+2. To operate the Power Supply in parallel, besides connecting the RS-485 connectors on the rear panel the CURRENT SHARING connector has to be connected as well as Figure 3-33 shows.
+If it is APG control, the PIN2, 3, 4, 7, 9 & 20 of the green signal connector on the rear panel have to connect to the green connector of next device as Figure 3-34 shows.

 - 1. Each DC Power Supply has two RS485 interface female connectors.
 They need to be connected either in series or parallel operation.
-There is no difference between left and right; just to connect one after another as Figure 3-33 or Figure 3-35 shows in solid line. - 2.
+There is no difference between left and right; just to connect one after another as Figure 3-31 or Figure 3-33 shows in solid line. - 2.
 Each DC Power Supply has two CURRENT SHARING connecting terminals in different outline.
-Connect the output terminal of the first Power Supply to the input terminal of the second Power Supply and so forth as Figure 3-35 and Figure 3-36 shown in dot line.
+Connect the output terminal of the first Power Supply to the input terminal of the second Power Supply and so forth as Figure 3-33 and Figure 3-34 shown in dot line.
 Be sure to use the CURRENT SHARING communication cable provided by CHROMA. - 3.
-The CURRENT SHARING communication cable must be well connected when in parallel operation, or it may cause the DC Power Supply to run abnormally or poor result in CURRENT SHARING. - 1.
+The CURRENT SHARING communication cable must be well connected when in parallel operation, or it may cause the DC Power Supply to run abnormally or poor result in CURRENT SHARING. - 4.
+If it is necessary to return to single unit operation mode, be sure to remove the RS485, CURRENT SHARING and APG cables to avoid operation error.

+WARNING 1.
 The DC Power Supply might be burned-out if the CURRENT SHARING input and output terminals are connected incorrectly when in parallel mode.

-2. Do not connect the CURRENT SHARING cable when in series operation or it might be burned-out.
+Do not connect the CURRENT SHARING cable when in series operation or it might be burned-out.
 The DC Power Supply will detect if the CURRENT SHARING cable is connected.
 SERIES FAULT will occur as shown below when connected.